 VMware vRealize Orchestrator (vRO) allows:

-- Any template in ASM, whether infrastructure or workload, to be published as a service in vCAC (vCloud Automation Center) portal. - Enables any ASM function to be called from vCO for broader orchestration.
+- Any template in ASM, whether infrastructure or workload, to be published as a service in vCAC portal. - Enables any ASM function to be called from vCO for broader orchestration.

 vRealize Automation (vRA, formerly known as vCloud Automation Center) enables: